skip to main content

 To provide a supportive and person-centred response where everyday arrangements break down, or urgent and unforeseen situations arise, such as:

-• the death or serious illness of a family member, a dependent, a close friend, or a colleague
+• the death, including miscarriage, or serious illness of a family member, a dependent, a close friend, or a colleague

 • emergencies or unexpected domestic situations